-- After selecting the proper location for your alarm, and wiring the AC QUICK CONNECTOR harness as described previously, attach the mounting bracket to the electrical box using the existing screws.
-To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket should be parallel with the hallway when ceiling mounted or horizontal when wall mounted.
-(See Figure 8-E) - Pull the AC QUICK CONNECTOR through the center hole in the mounting bracket and secure the bracket, making sure that the mounting screws are positioned in the small ends of the keyholes - 16 before tightening the screws.
-(See Figure 8-E)
+After selecting the proper location for your alarm, attach the mounting bracket to the wall or ceiling.
+To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket should be parallel with the hallway when ceiling mounted, or horizontal when wall mounted.
+(Figures 8-D and 8-E)